-If you would love to buy art but dont know how to go about it check out our guide for all you need to know.
+If you would love to buy art from an established gallery or from a smaller dealer and you dont know how to go about it, then check out our quick guide to give you the key points you need to know.

 Local art galleries can be a great place to pick up a wide range of art forms, but without a little art buying knowledge you may find the buying process a little confusing.